mCRL2org/mCRL2/examples/industrial/garage/readme.txt

 parking garage as described in [1,2].
 Also some trace files are provided to give more insight in the specifications.

-Each specification (.mcrl2 file) can be linearised to an LPE (.lpe file) using mcrl22lpe.
+Each specification (.mcrl2 file) can be linearised to an LPS (.lps file) using mcrl22lps.
 After that, the possibilities are listed in the following table.

-  LPE                xsim    traces    lpe2lts
+  LPS                xsim    traces    lps2lts
   --------------------------------------------
   garage              no       no         no garage-r1          yes       no         no